FlapKap/IoT-CO2-sensor-exercise/README.md

-# CO2 Sensor exercise
+# Air Quality Sensor Exercise
-Today we will connect a CO2 sensor to our Pycom boards and read sensor-values from it.
+Today we will connect an air quality sensor to our Pycom boards and read measurements from it.
-This could provide valuable information to check the air quality of a classroom, building or even a city.
+A real world use-case for this could be to check the air in a classroom, building or even a city.

+The air quality sensor we will use is the [Sensirion SCD30](https://sensirion.com/products/catalog/SCD30/).

 The exercise is split into two parts.
-First we need to connect the sensor to our Pycom board, and second we need to program it to talk with the sensor.
+First we need to connect the sensor to our Pycom board, and second we need to program the Pycom device to talk with the sensor.

-## Connect the sensor
+## 1. Connect the sensor
 To connect the sensor to the Pycom device, each pin on the sensor should be wired to the correct pins on the Pycom device.
 Luckily each Pycom device is connected to an expansion board which allows us to wire without soldering.
 The SCD30 sensor supports the [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) protocol which uses two pins for communication and two for power.